Sky Atlantic's Britannia: "Game of Thrones meets the most debauched year you ever had at Glastonbury"

 Sky Atlantic’s Britannia: “Game of Thrones meets the most debauched year you ever had at Glastonbury”

-Sky's epic new romp set in ancient Britain may be smaller in scale than US giant Thrones but it has a mad, earthy charm all its own, says Paul Jones
+Sky's historical romp set in ancient Britain may be smaller in scale than US giant Thrones but it has a mad, earthy charm all its own, says Paul Jones

 We all love Game of Thrones but you have to admit, sometimes it can have a bit of a stick up its arse.
 Lots of people standing around with furrowed brows swapping portentous quotes, even when they’re in brothels and should be having fun.